skip to content

 Background

-Leading the ‘Aboriginal Heroes of Fire, Food and Flood’ project are Associate Professor Fred Cahir and Dr Dan Tout, historians from the School of Arts.
-Through this project the researchers will consult and collaborate with Indigenous and non-Indigenous communities, historians, and historical societies to create the first comprehensive map to highlight Aboriginal acts of heroism.
+The ‘Aboriginal Heroes of Fire, Food and Flood’ project was completed by Professor Fred Cahir and Dr Dan Tout, historians in the Institute of Education, Arts and Community, Federation University.
+Through this project the researchers consulted and collaborated with Indigenous and non-Indigenous communities, historians, and historical societies to create the first comprehensive map to highlight Aboriginal acts of heroism.

 Outcomes

-The project will bring together stories in an accessible format using digital maps.
-Staff from CeRDI are collaborating on the project to support the technical requirements by mapping Aboriginal heroism and the retelling of stories.
-Documentary film-makers Wind and Sky Productions will produce a documentary film for the project and a book will also be written.
+The project delivers stories in an accessible format using digital maps.
+Staff from CeRDI collaborated on the project to support the technical requirements by mapping Aboriginal heroism and the retelling of stories.
+Documentary film-makers Wind and Sky Productions produced a documentary film for the project and a book has also been written.

-The outputs from the research, which have multiple uses, will be broadly available.
-They will be used for curriculum development in schools, and to promote cultural heritage tourism.
-The resources will also be available publicly to engender broader community knowledge about Victoria’s shared history and acts of heroism.
+The outputs from the research, which have multiple uses, are broadly available.
+They can be used for curriculum development in schools, and to promote cultural heritage tourism.

-The project will expand the current limited narratives that have prevailed through a history which have been largely retold from a colonial-settler perspective.
-According to Assoc Prof Cahir the project will:
+The project expands the current limited narratives that have prevailed through a history which have been largely retold from a colonial-settler perspective.
+According to Prof Cahir the project has assisted in:

 • Project Videos